zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 NAMI.

 [APZ 124.2] (#apz124 .2) {#apz124 .2 .ref .apz} "People in the sons
-There is also some hope,” the sons are sons, four
+There is also some hope," the sons are sons, four
 Two.
 (18-5) 3 should be applied.)
 Ambows saws to wives.
 Apekshawa is tells craving.
 Any lust, Adda, Lobby
 It is the root itself.